kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/61.png)

-5. Select **Contributor** role to assign to the application.
+5. Select **Contributor** role from dropdown list to assign to the application.

-6. Search for your application, and select it.
+6. Search for your application by entering the name of the application in the Name field and select it from the searched results.

 7. Select **Save** to finish assigning the role.
 You see your application in the list of users assigned to a role for that scope.